Swiss Voters Back Tighter Gun Control

 Voters in Switzerland have backed tighter gun laws that conform with European Union regulations, BBC News reports.
 Although the country is not a member of the European Union, voting down the restrictions would have meant removal from the open-border area.
-With nearly 48 percent of Swiss households owning at lest one gun, Switzerland has the highest rate of private gun ownership in all of Europe.
+With nearly 48 percent of Swiss households owning at least one gun, Switzerland has the highest rate of private gun ownership in all of Europe.

 A decisive 64 percent of voters weighing in on Sunday’s referendum on the topic voted in favor of the tougher restrictions on automatic and semi-automatic weapons.